SomilNautiyal/webflix/README.md

-# Go Web Application
+# Webflix

-This is a simple website written in Golang.
-It uses the `net/http` package to serve HTTP requests.
+This is a simple website written in HTML, CSS and Golang.

 ## Running the server